 Keep Your Name Scalable

-While it’s important to keep your domain name contextual, you don’t make sure that there is enough room to expand your business to related verticals with the same name.
+It’s important to keep your domain name contextual as you navigate how to start your own website.
+But more importantly, ensure that there is enough room to expand your business to related verticals with the same name.

 For instance, a domain name like “orchidflorist.com” will pose a problem when you decide to sell flowers other than orchids at a later stage.

-You should opt for flexible domain names so that you won’t have to migrate to a new website when you decide to scale your business.
+You should opt for flexible domain names as you navigate how to start your own website.
+This way, you won’t have to migrate to a new website when you decide to scale your business.

 Check Your Selected Domain Names for Trademark Issues

-There are chances that the names you’ve selected might already exist.
+In 2024, there were over 360 million domain name registrations.
+Therefore, chances are high that the names you want to use to start your own website might already exist.
 If you don’t want to invite legal troubles or confuse visitors, check your selected names for trademark issues.

 You can conduct a Trademarks Search on the USPTO website or perform a basic Google search for your selected domain name to check if it’s available to register.